 Peeta painting Rue on the gym floor and then Katniss hanging a dummy that says Seneca Crane on it.
 Peeta came to protest but Katniss came to riot!

 Haymitch telling them to look for victors to form alliances with.
 Katniss chooses Betee and his district three partner Wiress (also known as Nuts), as well as Mags, Finnick's district four partner who just so happens to be ancient and toothless.
 Haymitch is unimpressed by her choices.
 Haymitch is always unimpressed, but I think he has good reason in most cases.

 King Cinna the Great turning Katniss' wedding dress into a MockingJay costume during the interviews.
 Man.
-Myth Legend.
+Myth.
+Legend.

 Peeta telling everyone during his interview that he and Katniss already got married and she's pregnant.
-People in the audience start calling for the Games to be cancelled, but nah Fam, President Snow has some old women and kids to kill.
+People in the audience start calling for the Games to be cancelled, but nah Fam, President Snow has some old people and kids to kill.